 Alliance of American Football suspends operations after just 8 video games

-“I am extraordinarily disappointed to research Tom Dundon has determined to droop all football operations of the Alliance of American Football,” Polian said in a statement.
-“When Mr. Dundon took over, it became the notion of my co-founder, Charlie Ebersol, and myself that we’d end the season, pay our creditors, and make the vital adjustments to move ahead in a way that made monetary sense for all.
+“I am extraordinarily disappointed to research Tom Dundon has determined to drop all football operations of the Alliance of American Football,” Polian said in a statement.
+“When Mr. Dundon took over, it became the notion of my co-founder, Charlie Ebersol, and me that we’d end the season, pay our creditors, and make the vital adjustments to move ahead in a way that made monetary sense for all.
 The momentum generated using our gamers, coaches, and football personnel had us well-positioned for future success.
 Regrettably, we will now not have that possibility.”

 The AAF seemed to have a better threat of surviving than other leagues, including the USFL and the World League, due to the people and philosophies worried.
 Polian and Ebersol anticipated it as a improvement league for the NFL with numerous policies tweaks designed to speed up play and make it more secure.
 For example, there have been no kickoffs or PATs, and teams had to pass for a -factor conversion after touchdowns.